 Change is like a juggernaut it’s virtually unstoppable – you can’t stop change BUT you can decide to take control of your own personal situation.
 Let’s remember too, that change is not always bad.
 Quite often change in the workplace can be a catalyst for movement.
 Movement can create positive challenges to out dated management thinking creating new job roles and opportunities for promotion.

-Periods of workplace change can also give you the impetuous to assess your career goals and motivate you to find an organisation with the career prospects you really want.
+Periods of change at work can also give you the impetuous to assess your career goals and motivate you to find an organisation with the career prospects you really want.

 Here are a few simple tips to help you manage change and help you feel more in control of your situation: